 In many ways, a writ of habeas corpus is similar to a subpoena.
 However, a subpoena commands an individual to appear.
 A writ of habeas corpus, however, orders an institution to cause an individual to appear.
-So, for example, such a writ would force a prison, or law enforcement agency, to present an individual for a hearing where the court could rule on the legality of the individual's detention.
+So, for example, such a writ would force a prison to present an individual for a hearing where the court could rule on the legality of the individual's detention.